Elsie the Cow: Living version

 The success of the character encouraged Borden to promote a real life version of Elsie, with the name "You'll Do Lobelia", being her appearance in 1939.
-This version of Elsie became a well-known. being noted as "the most famous icon in the U.S.", ranking above The Campbell Soup Kids, the Marlboro Man, and The Jolly Green Giant.
+This version of Elsie became a well-known, being noted as "the most famous icon in the U.S.", ranking above The Campbell Soup Kids, the Marlboro Man, and The Jolly Green Giant.

 Lobelia died in 1941 after a traffic accident, just two years after her rise to fame.
 Her tombstone is at Plainsboro, NJ.
 Since then, other "Elsies" took her place as Borden's spokescow.

+Elsie and her bull calf son "Beauregard" made yearly appearances in the Food & Fiber Pavilion at the State Fair of Texas until retirement after their final fair in 2013.